fadeelzy/Learnlog-Learning-Tracker-App/README.md

 🌱 LearnLog — Track Your Learning Journey

-A modern Django + MySQL web app that helps learners track, manage, and visualize their personal learning progress across books, courses, and tutorials.
+A modern Django + POSTGRESQL web app that helps learners track, manage, and visualize their personal learning progress across books, courses, and tutorials.